App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 To begin with, both app stores have different technical specifications, such as textbox character restrictions.

-Do note that not all the text fields affect search indexing: in the App Store, the full description and promo text are not indexed within the store itself, and on Google Play, the full description is involved in the app indexing process.
+Note that not all the text fields affect search indexing: in the App Store, the full description and App Store promotional text are not indexed within the store itself, and on Google Play, the full description is involved in the app indexing process.

-From this fact, we can deduct that from the technical side of the issue, it’s impossible to approach the optimization of an app in app stores with the same set of text metadata in a way that would be appropriate for the indexing process.
+From this fact, we can deduct that from the technical side of the issue, it’s impossible to approach the app optimization in both stores with the same set of text metadata in a way that would be appropriate for the indexing process.

 Difference 2: Search Algorithm